-This still falls considerably short of the 85% reduction by 2030 to be aligned with the 1.5°C goal of the Paris Agreement.
+This still falls considerably short of the 85% reduction by 2030 needed to be aligned with the 1.5°C goal of the Paris Agreement.

 Our analysis shows that GHG emissions (excluding LULUCF) need to be reduced by 92-97% below 1990 levels by 2050 or reach levels 30-74 MtCO₂e excluding LULUCF.
 Remaining emissions will need to be balanced by negative emissions from the land sector or other carbon dioxide removal approaches.
 However, recent trends show Ukraine’s forestry emissions are on the cusp of becoming a net source of emissions, which will need to be reversed to align with a 1.5°C compatible pathway.